-There are indications that whilst the spot market remains around $45/lb (Q3 2021) there is some tightness in the term market, with consumers are paying significantly more that the spot price to secure longer-term supply at a reasonable price.
+There are indications that whilst the spot market remains around $47/lb (Q3 2022) there is some tightness in the term market, with consumers are paying significantly more that the spot price to secure longer-term supply at a reasonable price.
 If the indicated strength in the term market is true, this should begin to be reflected in the spot price relatively soon.

-Furthermore, encouraging signs appear in 2021 from the behaviour of smaller uranium mining companies.
-At least four junior producers took advantage of their Q4 2020 to Q1 2021 strong share price run up to raise capital and, rather than developing new capacity, purchased uranium in the spot market which becomes a liquid balance sheet current asset.
+Furthermore, encouraging signs appear from the behaviour of smaller uranium mining companies.
+At least four junior producers have raised capital and, rather than developing new capacity, purchased uranium in the spot market which becomes a liquid balance sheet current asset.

 This kind of activity, in addition to buying in the spot market at a lower price than their cost of production, and so preserving their assets in the ground, creates a strategic inventory.
 Once demand picks up this allows the companies to accelerate cash flow, and supply utilities more quickly giving them a head start on market positioning.

 The storage of liquid capital in the companys’ own primary product, and not in cash, is very rare for a commodity producer and indicates much about what industry insiders consider to be the likely short-to-medium term price movement of the underlying.
 A comparable example would be gold miners buying gold in 2015 when gold was c. $1,000/oz, but which certainly did not happen.
 Uranium miners were more confident in their product at $30/lb than gold miners were at $1,000/oz.